 Start by riding up Rd 462 past a picnic pullout with bathrooms on your left.
 At the gate the Coyote Trail (5619) forks off to the left, take it.

-After crossing Rd 462 you will be on #13 which is a road, ride up this a little ways until you pass the turn off to Delbert's Trail on your right and a short ways later take the turn off for Mighty Mule (5257) will be on your left.
+After crossing Rd 462 you'll be on #13 which is a road, ride up this a little ways until you pass the turn off to Delbert's Trail on your right and a short ways later take the turn off for Mighty Mule (5257) will be on your left.

 The #12 is pretty smooth as you head out, eventually coming to a gate where you can make a 150 degree right to continue climbing.
 The road surface gets rockier at this point with some ledges and you need to start thinking about where you are riding.
 Eventually there will be a gate on your left for the Cedro Singletrack (5252B) - take that left.
 The Cedro Singletrack is mostly smoother and descending.
 It has some very good sections with banked corners.
 You'll end up coming out on Rd 252 just across from another parking area/campground.